jamis/buckblog/_posts/2015-08-29-ideas-are-cheap.md

 The craziest part of all, though?
 I think back now on those two or three ideas I had, the ones I once held so close because I thought they were too awesome to write.
 I'm a bit surprised to see that they're looking kind of meager these days.
 Some of the new ones I've come up with recently are much more exciting.

-I realy ought to buckle down and start writing some of them.
+I really ought to buckle down and start writing some of them.